 But some people are particularly sensitive to caffeine — if you find that 1 coffee per day gives you a racing heart, then give it up.

 People with health conditions should talk to their doctor about caffeine as part of any discussions about a healthy lifestyle.

 Withdrawing from caffeine

 Because caffeine is addictive, many people have withdrawal symptoms after a day or two without it.
 These symptoms can last for a few days, and include:

-If you want to reduce the amount of caffeine you consume, it’s a good idea to do this gradually.
+If you want to reduce the amount of caffeine you consume, it is a good idea to do this gradually.
 For example, reduce your intake over a couple of weeks and avoid cutting down by more than 1 caffeinated drink between consecutive days.
-Another option for coffee drinkers would be to gradually switch to decaffeinated coffee.
+Another option for coffee drinkers is to gradually switch to decaffeinated coffee.

 Check labels on foods and drinks.
-But keep in mind that only added caffeine is labelled — if caffeine is found naturally, such as in guarana, it won’t be listed.
+But keep in mind that only added caffeine is labelled — if caffeine is found naturally, such as in guarana, it will not be listed.

 Learn more here about the development and quality assurance of healthdirect content.